-A.2 Applications: Convergence of sequences of minimisers and approximation of optimisation problems.
-Parametric optimisation.
+A.2 Applications: Convergence of sequences of minimizers and approximation of optimization problems.
+Parametric optimization.
 Existence and uniqueness of solutions to functional equations such as the Bellman equation in dynamic programming, or the Fredholm integral equation.
 Differential equations and Picard's Theorem.
 Existence of Nash equilibria in games.
 Sequences of games, notions of limit games and convergence of sequences of Nash equilibria.
 B. (If time permits): Probability theory on metric spaces.
 Borel algebras and measures.
 Measurability and random elements with values on metric spaces.
 Polish spaces, measurability of suprema, the argmax theorem and consistency of M-estimators.
 Examples.
-Metrics on Spaces of Probability Measures, Wasserstein Metrics with Applications in Economics.
+Wasserstein distances on spaces of probability measures with applications in economics.